jhuydq/shared-files/README.md

 - slowly do a flow again to understand commands more clearly and clearly
 - master branch changes at the same line 14
 - develop branch changes at line 14
+- test checkout branch new-features whether the content in local or in server
+- test checkout command [be different from switch command]
+- test checkout